james/hon_later/README.markdown

 A small app to send [Dan Hon's newsletter](tinyletter.com/danhon) to your paperlater.

-Currently only supports me, as it is using Paperlater's unnoficial API.
+Currently only supports me, as it is using Paperlater aren't really supporting this yet.
 You can get it going on heroku if you want though.

 # To run